 This post covers a fundamental aspect of PPC for those who have dipped their toes in the Google Ads pool.
 Or those who feel like they fell in the deep end.
 Whatever the case may be…

 See Video Below…

-Google Adwords makes it easy for businesses to launch an Adwords campaign with Adwords Express, which simplifies the setup process to get an ad online fast.
+Google Ads makes it easy for businesses to launch an Google Ads campaign with Google Ads Express, which simplifies the setup process to get an ad online fast.

 But PPC advertising has become a complicated beast and simply throwing up ads is like creating one of those pressurized bank drive-up tubes connecting your bank to Google Headquarters.
 The money will certainly flow but you may not get any results.

 If you’re going to invest time and money in PPC, it’s smart to understand a few basics first.

 One key fundamental you HAVE to understand to stop the meaningless flow of cash is the difference between the Google Display Network and Search Network.